WilliTourt/ESP32-Keyboard-Customized/README.md

 ## How to use

-Please use platformio to download.
+Please use platformio to open the folder and download programs.
 The default key setting should be:

 `BTN_1_PIN`: Ctrl+X